ANANGH/SMART-MIRROR/modules/README.md

 - 4. Translation as defined in core translation file of the fallback language (the first defined core translation file).
 - 5. The key (identifier) of the translation.

-When adding translations to your module, it's a good idea to see if an apropriate translation is already available in the [core translation files](https://github.com/MichMich/MagicMirror/tree/master/translations).
+hen adding translations to your module, it's a good idea to see if an apropriate translation is already available in the [core translation files](https://github.com/ANANGH/SMART-MIRROR/tree/master/translations).
 This way, your module can benefit from the existing translations.

 **Example:**
 ````javascript